JerimiahOfficial/Discord-Bot-Base/README.md

 # Read the following before reporting bugs!
 ### Program to use
-This bot has only been tested on VS Code, expect it to not work in any other enviroment and requres you to have node.js installed on your system.
+This bot has only been tested on VS Code, expect it to not work in any other enviroment and requires you to have node.js installed on your system.
 VS Code allows you to open folder and allows access to all of your bot's files in one spot, and can be found on the following page [VS Code](https://code.visualstudio.com/).

 ### Project dependencies
 The following dependencies must be installed `Discord.js` and `fs`.